mnielsen/finding_scenius/finding_scenius.md

 > produce their best work.
 When buoyed by scenius, you act like
 > genius.
 Your like-minded peers, and the entire environment inspire
 > you.
->
-> The geography of scenius is nurtured by several factors:
->
-> + Mutual appreciation -- Risky moves are applauded by the group,
->   subtlety is appreciated, and friendly competition goads the
->   shy.
-Scenius can be thought of as the best of peer pressure.
->
-> + Rapid exchange of tools and techniques -- As soon as something is
->   invented, it is flaunted and then shared.
-Ideas flow quickly
->   because they are flowing inside a common language and sensibility.
->
-> + Network effects of success -- When a record is broken, a hit
->   happens, or breakthrough erupts, the success is claimed by the
->   entire scene.
-This empowers the scene to further success.

-> + Local tolerance for the novelties -- The local "outside" does not
->   push back too hard against the transgressions of the scene.
-The
->   renegades and mavericks are protected by this buffer zone.

 As an example, conside the town of Florence in the 15th century.
 At the time it had perhaps 100,000 inhabitants.
 That's a tiny number,